unjs/consola/README.md

 ## logObject

-logObject is a free-to-extend object which will be passed into reporters.
+logObject is a free-to-extend object which will be passed to reporters.

 Here are standard possible fields: